alumae/kaldi-offline-transcriber/README.md

 ## Updates ##

+### 2015-12-29 ###
+  * Updated acoustic and language models (see below on how to update).
+No need to update Kaldi.
+Recognition errors reduced by more than 10%.

 ### 2015-05-14 ###
   * Removed the option to decode using non-online (old style) nnet2 models since the online nnet2 models are more accurate and faster (they don't